10 Things You Did During Pregnancy You’d Never Tell Anyone

 I Drank During Pregnancy

 This is usually considered a big no-no, but we’ve heard of moms who’ve had a couple of drinks during pregnancy.
-In fact, the March of Dimes states that 1 in 12 women drink during pregnancy and about 1 in 30 pregnant women report binge drinking (five or more drinks in one sitting).
+In fact, the March of Dimes states that 1 in 10 women drink during pregnancy and a third of these women report binge drinking (four or more drinks in one sitting).
 The problem here is that some people say a drink here and there won’t do any damage.
-But overdoing it could cause fetal alcohol syndrome, which is associated with abnormal facial features, growth problems and developmental and learning disabilities.
+But there isn’t a known about of alcohol that is safe to drink during pregnancy,and alcohol has been shown to cause fetal alcohol syndrome, which is associated with abnormal facial features, growth problems and developmental and learning disabilities.
 Yikes!
-So if you drank before you even knew you were pregnant, but then stopped immediately, you shouldn’t beat yourself up about it.
+So if you drank before you even knew you were pregnant, but then stopped immediately, try not to worry.
+There’s nothing you can do now but continue a safe pregnancy diet, so you shouldn’t beat yourself up about it.

 I Smoked During Pregnancy

 It’s hard to kick the habit.
 Some women think that switching to mild cigarettes might be a safe choice.
 Others indulge in the occasional cigarette now and then.
 But you really shouldn’t smoke at all because any amount could be harmful to baby.
 The problem is, quitting smoking is ridiculously hard.
-According to the Centers for Disease Control and Prevention, data from the 2008 Pregnancy Risk Assessment and Monitoring System showed that 13 percent of women reported smoking during the last three months of their pregnancies and 45 percent of those women had quit during pregnancy.
-Of the women who quit, 50 percent gave in to temptation during the six months after giving birth.
+According to the Centers for Disease Control and Prevention’s 2011 Pregnancy Risk Assessment and Monitoring System (the most recent year available), data showed that 10 percent of women reported smoking during the last three months of their pregnancies and 55 percent of those women had quit during pregnancy.
+Of the women who quit, 40 percent gave in to temptation during the six months after giving birth.

 If you want your baby to be as healthy as possible, you’ll need to quit.
 Smoking can expose baby to nicotine, carbon monoxide and tar.
 Plus, baby will get a decreased amount of oxygen, which can cause developmental problems.
 Smoking can increase the risk of preterm labor, low birth weight and birth defects.
-And if that doesn’t scare you, this will: Babies born to smokers are 1.4 to 3 times more likely to die of SIDS.
+And if that doesn’t scare you, this will: Babies born to smokers are almost five times as likely to die of SIDS.